walter-a-jablonowski/recent-files/tasks/-this.md

 - [-] Rename has only the new file name
-- [ ] Duplicate entries in log file for some reason (or filter)
+- Duplicate entries in log file for some reason

-  - maybe file size doesn't change, chage it in file or json
+  - [x] maybe compare file size doesn't change, change it in file, json or .sys

+    - In-Memory Dictionary `self.file_sizes = {}  # path -> size`

 - [ ] MOVE doesn't work instead a DELETE NEW CHANGED is logged
 - [ ] Shorten log file if too long